jpcchaves/Weather/README.md

 ### FrontEnd

-1. In your integrated terminal, access the frontend folder and run the `npm i` command to install the project's dependencies
+1. In your integrated terminal, access the weather-app folder and run the `npm i` command to install the project's dependencies
 2. After installing the dependencies, type the command `npm start`
 3. The server will boot to port `http://localhost:3000`
 4. After launching, you need to grant permission for the browser to access your current location.